Build a pro-code agent in Foundry

 • Git tag: Create and push a git tag from your local clone, for example git tag 1.0.0 followed by git push --tags.

-Step 6: Run the agent
+Step 6: Run the pro-code agent

-After publishing, we recommend running the agent from Automate using a function effect that points at the agent's function.
+After publishing, we recommend running the pro-code agent from Automate using a function effect that points at the agent's function.
 You can also call the agent from Workshop, the Ontology SDK, and Ontology actions.

 Next steps